yedhink/bashed-on-a-feeling/README.md

 	PROMPT_COMMAND="gitprompt"
 ```
 ## contribute
-although i made this for my personal use , i believe , others could get involved and contribute their ideas. i will happily take them into account!
+although i made this for my personal use , i believe , others might find it useful and could get involved and contribute their ideas. i will happily take them into account!
 you've to follow the [Contribution Guidelines]() while you're at it though.